fberkemeier/MultiLayer-NotchDelta/README.md

 # A Multi-layer Model of Notch-Delta Signalling

-We introduce a toolkit for modelling and analysing 3D Notch–Delta signalling in multi-layered epithelial tissues, aimed at exploring how cell geometry and depth affect lateral inhibition.
+We present a computational toolkit for simulating and analysing Notch–Delta signalling in three-dimensional epithelial tissues using a Multi-layer Signalling Model (MSM), which accounts for depth-resolved cell–cell contacts across apical and lateral surfaces.
+This framework enables systematic exploration of how tissue geometry and signalling range influence lateral inhibition and pattern formation.
+For a detailed description of the MSM, see Paci et al. (2025).

 ## Mathematical model